-For single box drills (not a pair pulled together on a hitch), you'll have a line-body valve block (see photo):
+For single box drills (not a pair pulled together on a hitch-see next page for those), you'll have a line-body valve block (see photo to right):

-- 1) Attach line-body valve block to its pedestal (with port # engraving up), and secure that to the 4x6 frame tube with the square U-bolt provided.
-Mount this near the center of the drill or slightly L of centerline.
-See Photo K. - 1) Install gauge behind the port with '1' engraved near it (the gauge's threads need Teflon tape) by using T fitting and reducers.
-Behind the T for the gauge is another T that goes into two 'feeder' hoses, one for each rank. - 2) Route the 165" hoses along the tongue, and secure with large zip-ties.
+Attach line-body valve block to its pedestal (with port # engraving up), and secure that to the 4x6 frame tube with the square U-bolt provided.
+Mount this near the center of the drill but slightly L of centerline.
+See photo.

+2) Install gauge behind the port with '1' engraved near it (the gauge's threads need Teflon tape) by using tee-fitting and reducers.
+Behind the tee for the gauge is another tee\ that goes into two 'feeder' hoses, one for each rank.\If an accumulator is used, this will be a cross (4-way) instead of a tee.

+3) Route the 165" hoses along the tongue, and secure with large zip-ties.
 Install the high-flow (5/8" body) quick-couplers (provided) and adaptors on the tractor end of the hoses.
+Tighten fittings.

-Tighten fittings. - 4A) If the tractor has a spare remote, the preferred setup is to run UniForce separately on that remote.
+4A) If the tractor has a spare remote, the preferred setup is to run UniForce separately on that remote.
 The #2 & #3 ports of the UniForce valve block go to tractor (Port #2 is pressure).
+Tighten fittings.
-Tighten fittings. - 4B) If no extra remote is available, Uniforce can run on the same circuit as the OEM rockshaft (there are some minor complications, such as the pressure going to maximum [whatever the tractor's output, usually 2700

-- 3000 psi] when the rockshaft is raised, which isn't a concern except for creating more leaks and additional safety hazard, but also that the in-cab adjustment option cannot be used).
+4B) If no extra remote is available, UniForce can run on the same circuit as the OEM rockshaft (there are some minor complications, such as the pressure going to maximum [whatever the tractor's output, usually 2700 - 3000 psi] when the rockshaft is raised, which isn't a concern except for creating more leaks and additional safety hazard, but also that the in-cab adjustment option cannot be used).
 Remove the OEM rockshaft hoses from the OEM valve block, leaving behind all reducers and fittings in that valve block.
-Using the extra T-fittings and pair of 44" hoses, connect the UniForce valve block to the OEM valve block: Port #2 of the UniForce valve block goes to the port of the OEM valve block marked 'V2'; Port #3 of the UniForce valve block goes to the port of the OEM block marked 'V1' Tighten fittings.
+Using the extra tee-fittings and pair of 44" hoses, connect the UniForce valve block to the OEM valve block: Port #2 of the UniForce valve block goes to the port of the OEM valve block marked 'V2'; Port #3 of the UniForce valve block goes to the port of the OEM valve block marked 'V1' Tighten fittings.

-For a pair of box drills pulled together on a swinging hitch, you should have a large manifold (see photo):
+For a pair of box drills pulled together on a hitch, you should have a large manifold (see Photo F):

-1) Locate the bracket to hold the manifold onto the frame, and attach it to the underside of the manifold with 4 screws (use blue Loctite, provided).
-Set the bracket's legs (bolts) over the frame at the frontcenter of the drill (see photo) (For Erskine Houck Hitches, put the manifold on the rear drill when in transport; for JD hitches, manifold goes on the front drill).
+1) Locate the bracket to hold the manifold onto the frame, and attach it to the underside of the manifold with 4 counter-sunk screws (use blue Loctite, provided).
+Set the bracket's legs (bolts) over the frame at the frontcenter of the drill (see photo) (For Erskine Houck Hitches,\ put the manifold on the rear drill when in transport; for JD hitches, manifold goes on the front drill).
 Locate the bars that clamp the bracket into position, slide them over the bracket's stud bolts, and then flange locknuts-do not tighten yet.

-2) There will be at least 2 cartridges installed (the 2 rear ports closest to the gauge), and 2 rear ports used for the short feeder hoses.
-There will be fittings to connect the 2 short feeder hoses (3/4") to each other approx 20" downstream (rearward) of the UniForce valve block (if an accumulator is used, it plumbs into this location as well).
+2) There will be 2 cartridges

+installed (in the 2 front ports below/near gauge), and 2 corresponding rear ports used for short feeder hoses.
+There will be fittings to connect the 2 short feeder hoses (3/4") to each other approx 20" downstream (rearward) of the UniForce manifold (if an accumulator is used, it plumbs into this location as well).
 See Photo F.